Adding Join Conditions

 •If more than two structures are connected to the Join component, such additional structures appear in the drop-down list below "Structure 2".
 When you select such an additional structure from the drop-down list, the left pane displays all structures that occur before it on the Join component.
 This way you can define join conditions between any of the multiple structures.
 For an example, see Example: Create CSV Report from Multiple Tables.

 •To view the data type of items in each structure, select the Show types check box.
 The Show annotations option displays additional information about items, provided that such information exists in the underlying schema (or database).
 If both check boxes are selected, the layout changes to accommodate the display of both annotations and types, for example:

 Approach 2: Add a join condition from the mapping

 •On the mapping, add components which produce a Boolean value, and then connect the Boolean output to the input of the condition item.
 For example, the equal function may compare a value with some mapping item, and supply the Boolean result as input to the condition item of the join component.

 |Note:||If no condition is defined from the join component properties (Approach 1), the condition item of the join component must be connected (Approach 2).|

 In the same mapping, it is possible to define some join conditions in component properties (Approach 1) and combine them with the one from the mapping (Approach 2).
-However, if you intend to join database tables in SQL mode, the conditions must be defined strictly using Approach 1 (see also About Joins in SQL Mode).
+However, if you intend to join database tables in SQL mode, the conditions must be defined strictly using Approach 1, see also Joins in SQL Mode.